shraddhavp/GSOD-2021-Wechaty/GSOD_Final_Report.md

 ## Future Plans🎆

 * Continue to work towards contributing to Wechaty community.
-* Detect and rectify issues in implementation of the bot if any in the future.
+* Detect and rectify issues in implementation of the RPA bot if any in the future.